 You won’t be the first distressed customer ever to contact your creditor.
 Ask what they typically do for others in your predicament.

-While you’re at it, try to bargain for some leniency.
+While you’re at it, try to reason with your creditor.
 Sending a partial payment without explanation won’t help; offering to do so while talking with your creditor’s representative just might.

-As you attempt to work things out, do not make promises you cannot keep.
+As you attempt to work things out, don’t make promises you cannot keep.

 What you need is a hand up.
-Experts rarely go it alone.
-Top pro golfers rely on coaches.
-So do the best tennis players, Pro Bowl quarterbacks, and All-Star baseball players.
-Presidential candidates lean on all sorts of strategists.
+Experts rarely go at it alone.
+Pro golfers rely on coaches.
+So do the best tennis players, Pro Bowl quarterbacks, and All-Star baseball players

 “Talk to a personal finance expert like a nonprofit credit counselor,” McClary said.
 “They can give you personalized guidance that helps get you past your credit card challenges and back on track toward your financial goals.”